oren/docker-crash-course/readme.md

 Agenda:
 5 minutes - docker basics (what's the value, the use-cases and some docker terminology).
-5 minutes - demo of setting up YPLabs and deploying to mesos.
+5 minutes - demo of setting up and deploying to mesos.
-20 minutes - attendees will setup and run YPLabs on their laptop.
+20 minutes - attendees will setup and run docker on their laptop.

 Outcome: Attendies will get familiar with docker and will be able to use it for their own projects.